etdickey/BPv7Java/README.md

 ## Missing Critical Features in RFC 9171
-This is the continuation of **Section IV-C** (Architectural Improvements - Missing Critical Features) and **Section II-C-1** (Implementation - Configuration - Routing and Name Lookup) of our paper.
+This is the continuation of **Section IV-C** [_Architectural Improvements - Missing Critical Features_] and **Section II-C-1** [_Implementation - Configuration - Routing and Name Lookup_] of our paper.
 These were omitted in our paper as these are the deficiencies of the current BPv7 architecture regarding potential deployment issues that are closer to the implementation details than flaws of RFC [4838](https://datatracker.ietf.org/doc/rfc4838/)/[5050](https://datatracker.ietf.org/doc/rfc5050/)/[9171](https://datatracker.ietf.org/doc/rfc9171/).

+**Disclaimer**: As we raised in the **Section I-A** [_Introduction - Problem_] of our paper, it was unclear (based on the previous implementations available online) whether the "disruption-tolerance" and other required services of DTNs are attributed to the BP alone, or there needs to be additional protocols/programs to fulfill every requirement of DTN.
+Per [RFC 4838](https://datatracker.ietf.org/doc/rfc4838/), a node that implements the bundle layer is called a DTN node, and currently (as of the date our paper was published) the only protocols available for the bundle layer are BP and BPSec (BP Security). **Section IV-B** [_Architectural Improvements - Missing Specifications_] and **Section IV-C** [_Architectural Improvements - Missing Critical Features_] of our paper are claiming that BPv7 by itself, solely based on [RFC 9171](https://datatracker.ietf.org/doc/rfc9171/), could be insufficient for satisfying the requirements of DTN stated in [RFC 4838](https://datatracker.ietf.org/doc/rfc4838/) (hence, "missing" specifications/critical features); they do not undermine the validity of BPv7 as a legitimate network protocol or subvert the entire [RFC 9171](https://datatracker.ietf.org/doc/rfc9171/) document.

 #### Undefined Notion of Clock Accuracy and Method of Synchronization
 As described in Section 8 of [RFC 9171](https://datatracker.ietf.org/doc/rfc9171/), BPv7 makes use of absolute timestamps in many places, and includes provisions for nodes having inaccurate clocks.
 However, it states that nodes may be unaware that their clock is inaccurate and exhibit unexpected behavior, but does not say how to synchronize clocks within DTN, or how nodes can learn if their clocks are inaccurate.
 This is a major potential flaw and needs to be addressed in the future.
 Assuming that a network --- especially a (potentially) large unstable network with prevailing disconnectivity and asymmetric data rates like DTN --- is always time synchronized is a huge, or maybe unrealistic, assumption.